 As such, Xi’s thrust on communication and cooperation indicates how China remains keen on managing her relationships with her immediate neighbors, especially one so large as India.
 Xi’s declarations also seem to indicate that China seeks an arrangement not merely for solving the border question but also for partnerships with India in higher world forums.
 The invocation of both countries setting an example for the strengthening of strength and unity of developing countries reflects the wider global ambitions of China.

 However, one needs to treat these statements with a bit of caution.
 It is pleasant to hear Chinese leaders talking about cooperation and peaceful engagement; however, their actions on the ground, specifically in the context of the LAC, have more often gone against these statements.
-The aggressive posture of China along the LAC in the last several years and its aggressiveness elsewhere in the South China Sea, among others, indicate that cooperation will not be the first choice for China; instead, China will choose to pursue its strategic and territorial interests.
+The aggressive posture of China along the LAC in the last several years and its aggressiveness elsewhere in the South China Sea, among others, indicate that cooperation will not be the first choice for China, instead, China will choose to pursue its strategic and territorial interests.
 I believe that even though the rhetoric of cooperation needs to be held up to maintain diplomatic decorum, actual cooperation will depend on how China behaves on the ground, particularly regarding the border situation.

 Are the Recent Agreements Going to Help?